 Predicting future trends or detecting anomalies?
 Benchmark forecasting accuracy and pattern recognition in sequential data.

 Time series analysis spans forecasting, anomaly detection, and classification across finance, weather, energy, and healthcare.
-Foundation models like TimesFM, Chronos, and Moirai now offer zero-shot forecasting that rivals task-specific models, fundamentally changing how practitioners approach temporal data.
+Foundation models like TimesFM, Chronos, and Moirai now offer zero-shot forecasting that rivals task-specific models, but the right baseline still depends on horizon, channel structure, and how much historical data you actually have.

 State of the Field (2025)